Tackle Football Frequently Asked Questions (FAQ’s)

 A. Yes, gate fees are collected at each clubs home locations.

-Q. I have two children in the program and both have games at the same location but different times, will I be required to pay gate fee twice?
+Q. I have two Athletes in the program and both have games at the same location but different times, will I be required to pay gate fee twice?

 Q. After the season what equipment must I return.

-Q. When is my child’s equipment due back into the Football office?
+Q. When is my Athlete’s equipment due back into the Football office?

 A. To avoid any late rental penalties, Football equipment must be returned to the BAYFA office no later than December 1st.
 In the event your child is entered into a post-season tournament which takes place after December 1st, exceptions to the equipment rental policies can and must be made in writing to the BA Youth Football office prior to December 1st.